cartesi/sunodo-examples/README.md

 ### Linux

-You users can either use [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux), or install Sunodo with:
+You can either use [Homebrew on Linux](https://docs.brew.sh/Homebrew-on-Linux), or install Sunodo with:

 ```
 npm install -g @sunodo/cli